ganeshbharadwaja/practice-git/README.md

 Looks there is a change here
 learing how to Raise a PR
-previously the PR is inactive now i am activated now we will check how it is working
+previously the PR is inactive now i am activated now we will check how it is working previously there is no review happend now i am chekking how pr works